Aireys Inlet Reserves

 Aboriginal Traditional Owners

 The Great Ocean Road Coast Committee acknowledges the Aboriginal Traditional Owners of Victoria – including its parks and reserves.
 Through their cultural traditions, Aboriginal people maintain their connection to their ancestral lands and waters.
-Further information is available from Aboriginal Affairs Victoria AAV and Native Title Services Victoria.
+Further information is available from Aboriginal Victoria and First Nations Legal & Research Services.

 The Great Ocean Road Coast Committee manages 13km of coastal reserves between Boundary Road and Spout Creek.